NTNU-IndEcol/deli-calculator/app/backend/data/FABIO_DELI/README.md

 Data files are full supply chain multipliers

-run on 2025-12-01 (excluding water biodiversity)
+run on 2025-12-04 (with fixed water S factors for fodder crops)

 ## Data format: